aahamlin/aahamlin.github.io/index.md

 **Jira Reporting Tools**

-Created Python command to export data from Jira into CSV (and other) formats for improved reporting.
-Check out the [QJira project](https://github.com/aahamlin/jira_reporting_scripts)
+Created Python command [qjira](https://github.com/aahamlin/jira_reporting_scripts) to export data from Jira into CSV (and other) formats for improved reporting.

 ## VOLUNTEER EXPERIENCE